Charibert II

 When his father, Clotaire II, King of the Franks, died in 629, Charibert made a bid for the kingdom of Neustria against his elder half-brother Dagobert I, who had already been king of Austrasia since 623.
-In the ensuing negotiations, Charibert, a minor, was represented by his uncle Brodulf, the brother of Queen Sichilde.
+In the ensuing negotiations, Charibert was represented by his uncle Brodulf, the brother of Queen Sichilde.
 Dagobert had Brodulf killed, but did not intercede when his half-brother took over the near-independent realm of Aquitaine.
 Apparently this caused no disagreement, as in 631 Charibert stood godfather to Dagobert's son Sigebert.

 Charibert's realm included Toulouse, Cahors, Agen, Périgueux, and Saintes, to which he added his possessions in Gascony.
 Charibert was married to Gisela, the daughter of Amand, Ruler of the Gascons.
-His fighting force subdued the resistance of the Basques, until the whole Novempopulania (become Duchy of Vasconia) was under his control.
+His fighting force subdued the resistance of the Basques, until the whole Novempopulania (became Duchy of Vasconia) was under his control.

-In 632, Charibert died at Blaye, Gironde and soon after that his infant son Chilperic was killed.
+In 632, Charibert died at Blaye, Gironde, and soon after that his infant son Chilperic was killed.
 Aquitaine passed again to Dagobert.
 Both Charibert and his son are buried in the early Romanesque Basilica of Saint-Romain at Blaye.